How to Time Optical Encoder Commutation Channels to a BLDC Motor

 Below the motor back EMF and encoder commutation (hall) signals are shown.
 They have been separated for clarity.
 When timing a motor you will want them to overlap.

-7) While the motor is rotating, the assembly is fine tuned by rotating the encoder body to align the encoder signal to the Motor waveform.
+7) While the motor is rotating, the assembly is fine tuned by rotating the incremental encoder body to align the encoder signal to the Motor waveform.

 Proper timing typically calls for aligning the zero volt level of the back EMF sine wave with the edges of the commutation signals.
 That level is shown below by the red line.